OMON: Russia

+Moscow Zubr

+The Zubr Special Purpose Police Detachment (Отряд Милиции Особого Назначения "Зубр"; is Russian for Bison, particularly the European bison) of the Ministry of Internal Affairs of Russia was created in February 2006 on the basis of the OMON GUVD in the Moscow Region that existed since 1988.
+It is based in Shchelkovo-7 near Moscow.
+Zubr was made up of officers drawn from the OMON riot police near Moscow and numbered about 430 people.
+Zubr is equipped with armored personnel carriers, Tigrs and other special equipment, and includes snipers and dog handlers.

 Equipment

 OMON groups use a wide range of firearms, including AK-74 assault rifle, AKS-74U carbine assault rifle, 9A-91 compact assault rifle, and PP-19 Bizon submachine gun, and the Makarov pistol, Stechkin automatic pistol and the MP-443 Grach or GSh-18 are assigned as sidearms.
 OMON units may use other weaponry, typically used by Russian light infantry during special operations and in war zones, such as: the PK machine gun, the GP-25 underbarrel grenade launcher for assault rifle or the GM-94 pump-action grenade launcher, RPG series rocket-proppelled grenade launchers, and the Dragunov and Vintorez designated marksman rifles.
 The kind of issued protective gear is shared with regular National Guard units.
-The Bagariy body armor is a common sight replacing the older Kora-Kulon while the ZSH 1–2 is the main issued helmet with the older Kolpak only being used on riot duty.
+The Bagariy body armor is a common sight replacing the older Kora-Kulon while the ZSH 1–2 is the main issued helmet with the older Kolpak being used only on riot duty.
 They are sometimes called "OMON soldiers".

 As riot police, OMON often uses special equipment termed riot gear to help protect themselves and attack others.
 Riot gear typically includes personal armor, batons, riot and tactical shields, and riot helmets.
 OMON also deploys specialized less-than-lethal weapons, such as water cannon, pepper spray, tear gas, sponge grenades, pistols, rifles, and shotguns which fire rubber bullets, bean bag rounds, stun grenades, and Long Range Acoustic Devices.